 In the United States, Vishay Intertechnology maintained a pension plan which provides defined benefits to U.S. employees whose benefits under the qualified pension plan would be limited by the Employee Retirement Income Security Act of 1974 ("ERISA") and the Internal Revenue Code.
 This plan was contributory and, other than the fact that it is nonqualified under ERISA, provides substantially the same benefits that are available under Vishay Intertechnology's qualified retirement plan.
 Employees with five or more years of service were entitled to annual pension benefits beginning at normal retirement age on the first day of the month following the participant's 65th birthday equal to the sum of 2.1% of the first \$10,000 of earnings plus 2.64% of the annual earnings in excess of \$10,000 with a new pension unit earned each year.
 The final pension is the sum of all units earned during the employee's career.
 The plan permits early retirement if the participant is at least age 55 and has at least five years of service.
 Employees may elect to receive their pension benefits in the form of a joint and survivor annuity or other contingent annuities.
 Employees are 100% vested immediately in their contributions.
 If employees terminate before rendering five years of service, they forfeit the right to receive the portion of their accumulated plan benefits attributable to Vishay Intertechnology's contributions.
 Employees receive their benefits as a life annuity payable monthly from retirement.
 Payments will not be less than the greater of (a) the employee's accumulated contributions plus interest or (b) an annuity for five years.
 Effective January 1, 2009, the U.S. pension plans have been frozen.
 Benefits accumulated as of December 31, 2008 will be paid to employees upon retirement, but no further benefits will accrue beyond that date.
-To mitigate the loss in benefits of these employees, effective January 1, 2009, Vishay Intertechnology increased the company-match portion of its 401(k) defined contribution savings plan for employees impacted by the pension freeze.
+To mitigate the loss in benefits of these employees impacted by the pension freeze.
 Mr. Clancy is the only executive officer that participates in this plan.